IntelOpenDesign/MakerNode/README.md

     ./restore_factory_settings
     reboot

 The board will then restart in AP mode - at which point you can try our wifi configuration.
+[Here is a video demo](https://vimeo.com/107971075) of the current configuration on vimeo.

 ### Who do I talk to? ###